Republicans hopeful Senate will acquit Trump in impeachment trial as early as Friday | CBC News

 One such witness is former national security adviser John Bolton, who left the White House in September after several sharp disagreements with Trump over the direction of foreign policy.

-The New York Times has reported that Bolton wrote in an as-yet unpublished book that the president told him he wanted to freeze $391 million in security aid — passed by U.S. Congress to help Ukraine battle Russia-backed separatists — until Kyiv pursued investigations into Democrats, including Biden and the former vice president's son, Hunter.
+The New York Times has reported that Bolton wrote in an as-yet unpublished book that the president told him he wanted to freeze $391 million US in security aid — passed by U.S. Congress to help Ukraine battle Russia-backed separatists — until Kyiv pursued investigations into Democrats, including Biden and the former vice-president's son, Hunter.

 White House claims book contains classified information